stvtortora/NoteLoggerAPI/README.md

 # Setup

+To checkout the code for the original version without connection to a server, head over to the no-server branch of this repo.

 To check out the app, head over to https://www.steventortora.com/SubredditBrowser/ (more on how this was done later).

 # Technologies